Capture of Gueudecourt: 25 September

-The 21st Division attacked on the right flank of XV Corps, against the defences of the left of the 6th Bavarian Division and the right of the 52nd Reserve Division.
+The 21st Division attacked on the right flank of XV Corps, opposite the left of the 6th Bavarian Division and the right of the 52nd Reserve Division.
 The British attack had been expected on 23 September and at an earlier time; the delayed attack and later start achieved a measure of surprise.
 Two battalions of the 64th Brigade on the right were held up by uncut wire at Gird Trench (Gallwitz Riegel) and were engaged by machine-guns which fired c.
 16,000 rounds, when they tried to cut the wire, leading most of the survivors to take cover in shell-holes until dark.
-The Germans had withdrawn many of their machine-guns from the front line, to engage the British from long range.
-The 1st Battalion Lincoln Regiment (including the First Contingent of the Bermuda Volunteer Rifle Corps (BVRC), attached as an extra company), attached from the 62nd Brigade was so badly shelled as it moved forward to attack the second objective that it was stopped at the British front line.
+The Germans had withdrawn many of their machine-guns from the front line, to protect them and engage the British from long range.
+The 1st Battalion, Lincoln Regiment (including the First Contingent of the Bermuda Volunteer Rifle Corps (BVRC) that had been attached to the battalion in June 1915, as two extra platoons), detached from the 62nd Brigade, was so badly shelled as it moved forward to attack the second objective, that it was stopped at the British front line.
 A company of the Lincolns advanced on the extreme right, in company with the 4th Grenadier Guards of the 3rd Guards Brigade and attacked the Gird Trench–Gas Alley junction; the attack failed but contact was maintained with the Guards.